flowx-ai/docs-flowx/docs/flowx-designer/overview.md

 #### Task manager

 * it is a plugin suitable for back-officers and supervisors as it can be used to easily track and assign activities/tasks inside a company
-* for more information, check the [Task Manager](../plugins/custom-plugins/task-management/) section
+* for more information, check the [Task Management](../platform-deep-dive/plugins/custom-plugins/task-management/task-management.md) section

 #### Notification templates

 * send various types of notifications: SMS, push notifications to mobile devices, emails
 * forward custom notifications to external outgoing services
-* generate and validate [OTP](../plugins/custom-plugins/notifications/using-the-plugin/otp-flow/) passwords for user identity verification
+* generate and validate [OTP](../platform-deep-dive/plugins/custom-plugins/notifications-plugin/using-notifications-plugin/otp-flow/otp-flow.md) passwords for user identity verification
-* for more information, check the [Notification templates plugin ](../plugins/custom-plugins/notifications/)section
+* for more information, check the [Notification templates plugin](../platform-deep-dive/plugins/custom-plugins/notifications-plugin/notifications-plugin.md) section

-#### Document templates&#x20;
+#### Document templates

 * store and make changes to documents
 * generate documents based on predefined templates (docx or HTML) and custom process related data
 * convert documents between various formats
 * splitting bulk documents into smaller separate documents
 * editing documents to add generated barcodes/signatures and pictures
-* for more information, check the [Document templates plugin](../plugins/custom-plugins/document-management/) section
+* for more information, check the [Document templates plugin](../platform-deep-dive/plugins/custom-plugins/documents-plugin/documents-plugin.md) section

 </details>